Pupil Personal Development

 TT Rockstars Crew

 Along with weekly TT Rockstar lunchtime sessions.
 Regular competitions and challenges take place throughout the school year both nationally and within the David Ross Education Trust.
-Here are a couple of examples of these below.
+Children in LKS2 monitor and attend meetings to promote these competitions around school.